 A strong B2B buyer persona requires real data, thoughtful analysis and ongoing refinement.
 Here’s how you can build one effectively:

-Step 1: Research and collect data
+Step 1: Gather real customer data

 • Website and email analytics

-• Customer interviews
+• Customer interviews and surveys

-• Sales and support team feedback
+• Sales team feedback

-• Industry reports and studies
+• Industry reports

 • Name and job title